 - Take advantage of Mobile Device Management (MDM) solutions

-- Having an MDM in place helps resolve multiple risk factors from operational and device security point of view.
-IT and security teams can enroll, manage and handle security cases remotely with minimal window of uncertainty.
-With this visibility, support teams can be alerted on any changes or threats that require security team’s attention.
+- Having an MDM in place helps resolve multiple risk factors from an operational and device security point of view.
+IT and security teams can enrol, manage and handle security cases remotely with a minimal window of uncertainty.
+With this visibility, support teams can be alerted on any changes or threats that require the security team’s attention.
 Controlled updates, Bring Your Own Device policy policing and remote device wiping facility in case of theft are some of the top MDM benefits.
 Review MDM configuration and deployments periodically.

 - Gain Visibility Into Your Attack Surface

 - You may request your free attack surface report to gain visibility into your assets exposed over the internet.
 Our comprehensive attack surface assessment takes into account your people, processes & technology to validate your digital footprint.
-It’s important to assess digital assets from discovery and unknown risks perspective, to allow you more time for analysis and monitoring of your infrastructure.
+It’s important to assess digital assets from a discovery and unknown risks perspective, to allow you more time for analysis and monitoring of your infrastructure.
 Our attack surface assessment results are summarised by hosting providers, asset criticality, security risks, geography and more areas.